-To set tasks up properly requires a work breakdown structure.
-In this video, Jennifer Bridges, PMP, explains what is needed to do this crucial project management task.
+To set tasks up properly requires a work breakdown structure (WBS).
+In this video, Jennifer Bridges, PMP, explains what is needed to do this crucial project management task by providing an example of a work breakdown structure.

 In Review: What Is a Work Breakdown Structure?